shubham91939/Hush-basics/README.md

 # Hush-basics
-This repo consists of all the basic java programs
+This repo consists of all the basic java programs such as loops,arrays, patterns and general logical questions.